 This gently spiced turmeric rice porridge recipe with fried eggs in chilli oil makes comforting bowls of Southeast Asian inspired congee, brimming with flavour and texture, thanks to an array of garnishes, including fresh fragrant herbs such as coriander and dill, spring onions, crunchy pan-roasted peanuts, sliced green chillies, crispy shallots, and a sprinkle of chilli flakes.

-My spiced turmeric rice porridge recipe with eggs fried in chilli oil will make you four comforting bowls of Southeast Asian inspired congee, or two more generously sized bowls if you’re really hungry – or hungover! – just don’t plan on doing much afterwards.
+My spiced turmeric rice porridge recipe with eggs fried in chilli oil will make you four comforting bowls of Southeast Asian inspired congee, or two more generously sized bowls if you’re really hungry (or hungover).
+Just don’t plan on doing much afterwards.
 This is so filling.

-It is also brimming with flavour and texture, courtesy of an array of garnishes, including fresh aromatic herbs such as coriander and dill, along with zingy spring onions, crunchy pan-roasted peanuts, sliced green chillies, crispy fried shallots, and a kick of heat from the chilli flakes.
+It’s brimming with flavour and texture, courtesy of an array of garnishes, including fresh aromatic herbs such as coriander and dill, along with zingy spring onions, crunchy pan-roasted peanuts, sliced green chillies, crispy fried shallots, and a kick of heat from the chilli flakes.

-You’ll find our recipes with turmeric here.
+You’ll find more of our recipes with turmeric here.
 Our turmeric rice porridge recipe with fried eggs in chilli oil is our latest recipe in our Weekend Eggs series of quintessential eggs dishes from around the world, but before I tell you more about this recipe, I have a favour to ask.

 Grantourismo is reader-supported.
 If you’ve enjoyed our recipes on the site, please consider supporting Grantourismo by using our links to book accommodation, rent a car or campervan or motorhome, buy travel insurance, or book a tour on Klook or Get Your Guide.